 The technique is based on how the human eye perceives the world around us.
 Meaning objects closer to the viewer appear larger, while more distant objects appear to be getting smaller as they move away.
 Linear perspective comes into play when parallel lines that recede into the distance appear to get closer together as they converge at a vanishing point on the composition’s horizon line.

-There are three basic elements that must be present in a work of art in order to make linear perspective possible.
+Three basic elements must be present in a work of art to make linear perspective possible.
 These are a horizon line, a vanishing point, and convergence lines.
 If any one of these elements is missing, the illusion of depth is weak.

-Vanishing point — The point on the horizon line where all parallel lines appear to recede and converge at is called the vanishing point.
+The point on the horizon line where all parallel lines appear to recede and converge is called the vanishing point.
 It is helpful to note more than one vanishing point can be present.
 This is called two-point and three-point perspective.
-When there are two sets of parallel lines that appear to converge, there will be two vanishing points.
+There will be two vanishing points when there are two sets of parallel lines that appear to converge.
 If there are three sets of parallel lines, then there will be three vanishing points.
 See The Rules of Perspective for more information.

 - Create a rendering by drawing a straight highway or railroad tracks using a horizon line, vanishing point, and convergence lines.

-- Use linear perspective to create depth in an illustration using a row of trees, a fence line, and/or telephone poles running alongside a road.
+- Use linear perspective to create depth in an illustration using a row of trees, a fence line, and telephone poles running alongside a road.